Hydrogen highway (Japan): Japanese hydrogen powered cars

 Since 2014, Toyota and Honda have begun to introduce Fuel Cell Vehicles (FCV) that convert hydrogen into electricity while only emitting water vapor at the tailpipe.
-FCV sales are limited by the need for a Hydrogen supply infrastructure network.
-This network's purpose would be to make the purchase of hydrogen powered vehicles more appealing to the public.
+Fuel cell vehicle (FCV) adoption is limited by the lack of a widespread hydrogen supply infrastructure, which is essential to increase the practicality and appeal of hydrogen-powered vehicles for consumers.

 Development

 The first two hydrogen fueling stations were built for the Japan Hydrogen and Fuel Cell Demonstration Project (JHFC) Expo, to promote the usage of hydrogen fuel, in March 2005.
 The fuel stations were displayed in two different sides in the city of Seto (Seto-North and Seto-South).
 This Expo for introducing hydrogen fuel cell technology proved effective as over 1,300 kg of fuel was dispensed from the stations.
 At the end of 2012 there where 17 hydrogen stations.

 The Japanese government planned to add up to 100 public hydrogen stations under a budget of 460 million dollars covering 50% of the installation costs with the last ones hoped to be operational in 2015.
 JX Energy expected to install 40 stations by 2015.
 Toho Gas and Iwatani Corp expected to install an additional 20 stations.
 Toyota Tsusho and Air Liquide made a JV to build 2 hydrogen stations hoped to be ready by 2015.
 A "task force" led by Yuriko Koike, Japan's former environment minister, and supported by the country's Liberal Democratic Party was set up to guide the process.

-By May 2016, there were approximately 80 hydrogen fueling stations in Japan.
+By May 2016, there were approximately 80 hydrogen fueling stations in Japan, and as of 2024 there are at least 157, with 7 more in development.